EE’s Orange Offers 1GB Of Free Data With £10 Top-Ups On Pay As You Go

 August 10th, 2013

-Smartphone users can get 1GB of free internet when topping up by £10 on Orange Pay As You Go.
+Smartphone users can get 1GB of free internet (“shed loads of data”) when topping up by £10 on Orange Pay As You Go.

-Orange, part of EE, is currently offering 1GB of free data to Pay As You Go customers who top-up by £10/month.
+Orange, a part of EE, offers 1GB of free data to Pay As You Go customers who top-up by £10/month.
 In addition to receiving a free download allowance, customers will receive 400 free text messages for staying in touch with friends (both of the free allowances last for one month).
 Customers also retain their £10 of credit for further use: for calling or for purchasing extra data bundles for instance.

 According to Orange, 1GB is a “shed load of data”.
 It’s perfect for the average smartphone owner – most people use around 300MB per month.
 With the 1GB allowance, you’re able to browse the web, chat with friends, use apps and social networking websites.